n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awscertificatemanager.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: AWS Certificate Manager
+title: AWS Certificate Manager node documentation
 description: Documentation for the AWS Certificate Manager node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# AWS Certificate Manager
+# AWS Certificate Manager node

 Use the AWS Certificate Manager node to automate work in AWS Certificate Manager, and integrate AWS Certificate Manager with other applications. n8n has built-in support for a wide range of AWS Certificate Manager features, including creating, deleting, getting, and renewing SSL certificates.